Końskowola: World War II

 With the onset of the Second World War, Końskowola was overrun by the German troops on September 15, 1939.
-In the course of the occupation of Poland, the Germans set up a prisoner of war camp and a camp for slave labour in the town.
+In the course of the occupation of Poland, the Germans set up a prisoner-of-war camp and a slave labour camp in the town.
 The POW camp was soon liquidated, but a labour camp continued to operate through 1943.
 The inmates worked for Germans-run farms, and on construction sites of roads and railroads.

 A Nazi ghetto was established in the town, to which many groups of Jews were relocated, including Jews expelled from Slovakia.
-On May 8, 1942, the Nazis conducted an Aktion in which many Jews were rounded up and transported to the Nazi extermination camp Sobibor.
+On May 8, 1942, the Nazis conducted an Aktion in which many Jews were rounded up and transported to the Sobibór extermination camp.
 In October 1942, the ghetto' population was liquidated.
 In a massacre carried out by German troops: the Reserve Police Battalion 101, some 800–1000 Jews, among them women and children, were taken to a nearby forest and slaughtered.
 The ghetto's remaining inhabitants were transferred to another camp.

 With the approach of Red Army forces in the summer of 1944, the Germans had plans to burn the town.
 On July 25, 1944, the German occupation forces were engaged in battle by fighters of the Polish underground Armia Krajowa, joined by Polish partisans of the Bataliony Chłopskie.
 With the arrival of Soviet Red Army troops, the combined antifascist combatants succeeded in securing the area's liberation.